-Take a look at this Styled by Louis Copeland Wedding for some Spring inspiration
+Take a look at this Wedding styles by Louis Copeland & Sons for some Spring wedding guest outfit inspiration

 There’s plenty of scope for expression, too – checks, such as windowpane or plaid, are a great way to stand out from the crowd while still respecting the dress code.

 With cocktail attire, there’s plenty of leeway in your choice of shirt.
 A monochrome business shirt will have you looking sharp, albeit unremarkable, and is a safe bet.
-Try softer tones such as pink or baby blue, rather than plain white, for a fresh, contemporary look.
+Try softer tones such as a pink shirt or baby blue shirt, rather than a plain white shirt, for a fresh, contemporary look.
 If you’re feeling bolder, a demure print can look fantastic, but it should not be so distracting as to overshadow the rest of your ensemble.

-This Eton Lobster Inlay Shirt in Blue is the perfect pop of fun whilst still maintaining all the characteristics of a formal wear shirt
+Many shirts now add a fun pop of colour to the inlay of the shirt collar, whilst still maintaining all the characteristics of a formal wear shirt

-When it comes to footwear, keep your work shoes for the office and, instead, look to something more playful.
-A leather loafer (plain or tasselled) of a pair of handsome monk straps will sit sharply at the base of any cocktail attire suit without letting the side down.
-These Magnanni Suede Tassel Loafers are the perfect finish to a perfect Spring Wedding Outfit.
+When it comes to footwear, keep your work shoes for the office and, instead, look for a more casual or playful pair of shoes.
+A leather loafer (plain or tasselled) or a pair of handsome monk straps will sit sharply at the base of any cocktail attire suit without letting the side down.
+These Loake Suede Loafers or these LARDINI Penny Suede Loafer in Beige are the perfect finish to a perfect Spring Wedding Outfit.

-Whether it’s an afternoon’s shopping, watching a match or having some friends over, you’ll want an outfit that’s comfortable, certainly, but one that looks good, too.
+Whether it is an afternoon’s shopping, watching a match, or having some friends over, you will want an outfit that’s casual and comfortable, certainly, but one that looks good, too.
 After all, just because your attitude is relaxed, it doesn’t mean your style should be compromised.